Spark Media: Digital Projects

 With funding from the National Endowment for the Humanities Office of Digital Humanities, Spark Media began production on Project Maestro (now known as humanities.games) in 2019, an open-source platform that "empowers educators and students with limited computer access to make digital humanities games."
 The platform was first created for Spark Media's game The Search For Harmony, a web game about the rich, forgotten historical legacy of classical musicians of African descent.

 In December 2020, Spark Media in collaboration with UXR Tech completed production on El 48, a virtual reality experience based on the abolition of the Costa Rican army.
-The exhibit was opened on December 1st, 2020, the anniversary of the abolition of the military, is currently housed at Museo Nacional de Costa Rica and is the first of its kind at the museum.
+The exhibit was opened on December 1, 2020, the anniversary of the abolition of the military, is currently housed at Museo Nacional de Costa Rica and is the first of its kind at the museum.

 Podcasts

-Spark Media is currently in production on a podcast series called The People's Recorder which explores stories first unearthed by Works Progress Administration writers and artists in the 1930s.
-In partnership with the Stetson Kennedy Foundation, Spark Media will produce two Florida focused episodes funded by the Florida Humanities Council.
+In 2024, Spark Media released a podcast series called The People's Recorder which explores stories first unearthed by Works Progress Administration writers and artists in the 1930s.
+Spark Media is producing the podcast with support from the National Endowment for the Humanities, Florida Humanities Council, Virginia Humanities, Wisconsin Humanities, California Humanities, and Humanities Nebraska.
+A second season of the podcast is currently in production, supported by the National Endowment for the Humanities.

-The podcast also received funding from Virginia Humanities.